 - Second priority will be given to Ph.D. students who are receiving other departmental support (TA, GA, IA, etc.)

 - Students who are supported outside the Cullen College of Engineering as a TA, IA or GA will be considered next for the GTF.

 - In order to continue GTF, a Ph.D. student must maintain a cumulative Grade Point Average (GPA) of at least 3.00.
 In addition, GTF recipients must show satisfactory research and timely progress in completing the degree requirements as defined by the enrolling graduate program.

-- Department Chairs will submit a proposed list to the Dean or Associate Dean for Graduate Programs based on the above priorities.
+- Department Chairs or Graduate Program Directors will submit a proposed list to the Dean or Associate Dean for Graduate Programs based on the above priorities.

 - After all department lists are received, a Selection Committee, as appointed by the Dean or Associate Dean for Graduate Programs, will review the requests and make a final recommendation to the Dean.
 The award of GTF is subject to the funds available to the College during a given year.

 - The Dean or Associate Dean for Graduate Programs will notify the Department Chairs of students selected, and the Department Chair will provide official notification to the student.